 Grilled portobellos are savory, "meaty," and can fill a hamburger bun nicely.
 But if you're looking for protein and other nutrients you get from meat, mushrooms aren’t the way to go.
 They have only 3 grams of protein for every 1 cup and lack the iron, B12, and zinc meat brings to the table.

 For a filling protein/fiber combo, beans are an ideal pick.
-One cup of lentils comes with more than 15 grams of protein and a whopping 15 grams of fiber -- around half your daily recommended value.
+One cup of lentils comes with almost 18 grams of protein and a whopping 15.6 grams of fiber -- around half your daily recommended value.
 You can easily sub them for ground beef in tacos, chili, and other similar dishes.

 Chickpeas, also known as garbanzo beans, are the protein (and fiber) powerhouses that make up hummus.
 But you can also use them to make baked falafel, which is solid enough to serve as a meat-free patty.
 Half a cup of chickpeas offer over 7 grams of protein and 6 grams of fiber, with low fat, no cholesterol, and plenty of vitamins and minerals.

 There's an almost endless supply of pinch-hitters for meat made of a combination of soy protein products, wheat protein products, and plant proteins.
 Common brands include Beyond Meat, Impossible Foods, MorningStar Farms, Boca, Gardein, and Tofurky.
 Although many of these choices can deliver protein, they're also often highly processed and high in sodium, so read labels carefully.